abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 There’s a wonderful quote by Ajahn Mahā Boowa, speaking about Ajahn Mun.
-Ajahn Mun once taught, “Normally, as human beings, we respond to teachings on liberation and Nibbana with a curious sense of fear and trepidation.
+Ajahn Mun once taught, “Normally, as human beings, we respond to teachings on liberation and nibbāna with a curious sense of fear and trepidation.
 I don’t want to go there.
 I don’t want to do that.
 There’s nothing there.
 Our parents and grandparents have all taught us quite well to attach to family, attach to possessions, and attach to